Learn something new every day More Info... by email

 Gandhi was elected President of the Indian National Congress in 1960, and following the death of her father in 1964, became a member of the Rajya Sabha, the upper house of Parliament.
 She was appointed to this position by then President Kamaraj, who would later be a source of support in her campaign to become Prime Minister.

-In 1966, Indira Gandhi became the fourth Prime Minister of India, after winning a landslide election.
+In 1966, Indira Gandhi became the third Prime Minister of India, after winning a landslide election.
 Shortly following her election, the Indian National Congress split, and Gandhi gained popularity with Socialist parties.
 She nationalized banks, and received praise surrounding the 1971 victory of the Indo-Pakistani War.
 It was during this time that India became the world’s newest nuclear power.
 Another major achievement in India, the Green Revolution, also occurred during this time.
 The Green Revolution of the 1960’s, officially known as the Intense Agricultural District Programme (IADP), converted India from a country in need of food aid from outside, to a major exporter of food.

 In 1971, Indira Gandhi campaigned for a second term as Prime Minister, and continued to make the fight against hunger poverty one of her top priorities.
 Her cry for Garibi Hatao, which means “Abolish Poverty,” was a major factor in her eventual election, though the efficacy of the Garibi Hatao programs have since been questioned.